sunman97-ui/ai-docify/README.md

 - **💰 Cost-Aware Design**: Unlike other tools, `ai-docify` calculates and displays the **estimated input token cost** via `tiktoken` *before* you spend a penny.
 - **🔒 Privacy-First**: Switch seamlessly between **OpenAI** (Cloud) and **Ollama** (Local) with a single flag.
 Keep proprietary code on your machine when needed.
 - **🛡️ Non-Destructive**: Your original files are never touched.
 Documented code is safely written to a dedicated `ai_output/` directory.
+- **✌️ Dual Generation Modes**: Choose between `rewrite` for speed and economy, or `inject` for surgical precision that preserves 100% of your original code formatting.
 - **⚡ "Lean" Templates**: Optimized prompts ensure high-quality documentation without wasting tokens on unnecessary conversational fluff.
 - **⚙️ Future-Proof Config**: Easily add support for new models (e.g., GPT-6, Llama-4) just by updating the `pricing.json` configuration file.